ryanporper/socialsite/README.md

 # Full-Stack React MERN App - Soshow
-A social media website where you can share your adventures or just day to day life.
+A social media website where users can show what they're up to.

 Full CRUD functionality.
 Users can create posts, like posts, add friends, toggle dark/light mode.